Moon-Hwan/HUnet/README.md

 # Deep learning-based framework for fast and accurate acoustic hologram

-Our framework is for learned neural network which can rapidly generates accurate acoustic hologram.
+Our framework is for learned neural network which can rapidly generates accurate **acoustic hologram**.

 The framework contains its architecture, networks, loss functions and datasets for training.